simeonlin/qute-blog/README.md

 - Simple Auth-Example with a JWT in a http-only Cookie (not from Renarde)

 ## Open Topics:
-- [ ] one-field form-validation with up-validate: Textfield looses value if validation succeeds
 - [ ] Doc: Unpoly including: form-validation with unpoly, search on tipping with unpoly, modal, ..

 ## Warnings with Renarde: